-2.1.3 Subgrantee Requirements
+2.1.4 Subgrantee Management Requirements

+Upon Commerce approval, lead grantees may enter into an agreement with any other nonprofit or governmental housing assistance organizations who operate programs to end homelessness within a defined service area.
 The CBRA Grant General Terms & Conditions Section 32 identifies subgrantee requirements.
 In addition, all subgrantee agreements must be time-limited and have defined roles and responsibilities for each party, detailed budgets and performance terms.
 Commerce reserves the right to directly contact subgrantees at any time for data quality, monitoring, fiscal and other issues.

-Lead grantees may enter into an agreement with any other nonprofit housing assistance organization who operate programs to end homelessness within a defined service area.
+Lead Grantee Responsibilities are as follows:

-Lead grantees must provide Commerce with copies of subgrant agreements (upon request) and notify Commerce if subgrants are terminated during the grant period.

-Lead grantees must notify Commerce of any changes in selection of subgrantees funded with CBRA, or changes in the interventions of those subgrantees.
+- Lead grantees must maintain written procedures related to subcontracting as well as copies of all subcontracts and records related to subcontracts. - ✓ Lead grantees must ensure that subcontracts bind subcontractors to follow all applicable terms of the original grant with Commerce and must include a term that COMMERCE and the State of Washington are not liable for claims or damages arising from a Subcontractor's performance of the subcontract. - Lead grantees must provide Commerce with copies of subgrant agreements (upon request) and notify Commerce if subgrants are terminated during the grant period. - ✓ Lead grantees must notify Commerce of any changes in selection of subgrantees funded with CBRA, or changes in the interventions of those subgrantees.

-2.1.3.1 Subgrantee Risk Assessment and Monitoring
+2.1.4.1 Subgrantee Risk Assessment and Monitoring